The BOLDIES AND LEPERS, celebs may not want them but they're getting them.

 So why did I pick these two?
 Their statements weren't necessarily any wronger than the rest of the media.
 No, the real problem with them was that they completely abandoned the standards of professionalism and presentation of the news.
 Kohn shamelessly mocked her conversational opponent as if she was beneath her, while Quinn went into full-on attack even screaming over Chris Cuomo.
 Neither of these two, as acknowledged surrogates for Clinton, did anything to help her cause.
 If anything they did more to accentuate the resentment from Middle America.
 They represented none of the messages that the unemployed, disadvantaged, ignored people across the country were looking for.
 I'm not saying they should have put on some mechanic overalls and put some grease on their faces and faked it, but they did literally NOTHING except to reinforce the Democrats' message to their confirmed base: urban, middle class, educated women and gays.

-BOLDIE: Best ambush interview
+BOLDIE: Best ambush interview:

-TYT's Jordan Chariton caught Donna Brazile off guard
+TYT's Jordan Chariton caught Donna Brazile off guard by actually calling out her bullshit.
+(TYT/Youtube). |

 LEPER: Worst "news" interview: